rhaker/react-native-select-contact-android/README.md

 ## react-native-select-contact-android

 This is a react native module that launches the addressbook and when the user taps on a contact various fields (name, phone, and email) are returned.
-This is for android only.
+This is for android version 5 (or higher) only.

 For ios, you can use one of the many select-contact-* modules I have previously built.